-Ketones, or ketone bodies, are energy molecules produced by your liver when blood glucose is low as a result of fasting, carbohydrate restriction, or the ingestion of MCTs.
+Ketones, or ketone bodies, are energy molecules produced by your liver when blood glucose is low as a result of fasting, carbohydrate restriction, or the ingestion of medium-chain triglycerides (MCTs).

-Ketones made in your body are also referred to as endogenous ketones (endo- means internal), while ketones made outside of your body are exogenous (exo- means external).
+Ketones made inside your body are referred to as endogenous ketones (endo- means internal), while ketones made outside of your body are exogenous (exo- means external).

-It is important to note that simply consuming this supplement is not the same thing as following a Keto Diet, but it can provide great support to your Keto diet, such as boosting your energy before a workout, improving brain performance, and increasing overall energy.
+It is important to note that simply consuming this supplement is not the same thing as following the keto diet, but it can provide some support to a healthy keto lifestyle.
+That might mean boosting your energy before a workout, improving cognitive function, and increasing overall energy.

-The type of ketone used in supplements is BHB, or beta-hydroxybutyrate.
-On nutritional ketosis, BHB is the main energy source your body runs on.
+The main ketone in exogenous ketone supplements is BHB, or beta-hydroxybutyrate.
+During nutritional ketosis, BHB is the main energy source your body runs on.

 - Increase mental clarity and focus